Website governance: Governance models

+Visibility Governance

+With the rise of AI-mediated search in the 2020s, website governance has expanded to address how content is interpreted by external search engines and large language models.
+This aspect, sometimes called visibility governance, focuses on maintaining content consistency and quality to ensure accurate representation when AI systems extract or synthesize organizational information."What is generative engine optimization (GEO)?"
+(2024) Following the introduction of AI-generated search results and zero-click searches, traditional web analytics became insufficient for tracking organizational representation, leading to governance frameworks that address structured data, terminology consistency, and content attribution.

+U.S. Government Initiatives

 Through the Federal Web Managers Council, Federal agencies in the U.S. government collaborate to share common challenges, ideas, and best practices and improve the online delivery of U.S. government information and services.
 Harrison, the first co-chair of the Federal Web Managers Council, has proposed the 5 "R's" of web governance: Roles, Responsibilities, Relationships, Rules, and Review.

+United Nations Initiatives

 In a 2008 report, the United Nations Joint Inspection Unit reviewed the management of websites in United Nations system organizations and made eight recommendations to improve a website's presence.
 These included website governance, strategy, and policies and guidelines; content management systems; and staffing, training, and funding.

+Website Governance Functional Model

 In 2011 Jacoby introduced the Website Governance Functional Model.
 Based on a business reference model within Davenport's information ecology, the Website Governance Functional Model included at least 16 functional areas within an organization, along with the principles of project, information, and knowledge management.
 In this article he also introduced the concept "the website is the organization."

 In 2012 Jacoby introduced the Website Governance Modeling Tool, "designed to help Web managers and their stakeholders conceptualize and assess their organization's website governance."

 The Website Governance Modeling Tool provides space and structure to illustrate functional areas of website governance.
 It as a pre-populated "drawing board", a place to process through Web work areas and strategies.
 Each work area and strategy is in an expandable, movable, writable box, with more named work areas to the side.